guatzin818/www/Features.md

 ## Optimization in network communication

-It only need to use some collective communication algorithms, like "All reduce", "All gather" and "Reduce scatter", in parallel learning of LightGBM.
+It only needs to use some collective communication algorithms, like "All reduce", "All gather" and "Reduce scatter", in parallel learning of LightGBM.
 LightGBM implement state-of-art algorithms described in this [paper](http://wwwi10.lrr.in.tum.de/~gerndt/home/Teaching/HPCSeminar/mpich_multi_coll.pdf)<sup>[6]</sup>.
 These collective communication algorithms can provide much better performance than point-to-point communication.

 ## Optimization in parallel learning